 Most AI projects fail from adoption issues, not technology issues.
 The tech is the easy part.
 The human change is the hard part.

-Barrier: Data security concerns | % Citing: 42% | Mitigation Approach: Data classification policies, on-premise options, vendor security audits
+| Data security concerns | 42% | Data classification policies, on-premise options, vendor security audits |

-Barrier: Cost and complexity | % Citing: 33% | Mitigation Approach: Phased pilots with defined budgets, SaaS over custom builds
+| Cost and complexity | 33% | Phased pilots with defined budgets, SaaS over custom builds |

-Barrier: Regulatory uncertainty | % Citing: 69% | Mitigation Approach: Governance framework, stay current with AIA and EU AI Act developments
+| Regulatory uncertainty | 69% | Governance framework, stay current with AIA and EU AI Act developments |

-Barrier: Lack of skilled personnel | % Citing: #1 barrier (ASCE) | Mitigation Approach: Internal champions, external pilot support, training investment
+| Lack of skilled personnel | #1 barrier (ASCE) | Internal champions, external pilot support, training investment |

-Barrier: Insufficient digital skills | % Citing: 19% | Mitigation Approach: Dedicated training budgets (not <10% of tech spend)
+| Insufficient digital skills | 19% | Dedicated training budgets (not <10% of tech spend) |

 The path through these barriers follows the same logic as building an AI-ready culture: start with quick wins, build internal champions, invest in training proportional to your technology investment, and treat change management as a co-equal workstream alongside the technology itself.

-Here's the good news: 56% of AEC firms say AI already helps offset skilled labor shortages.
+Here's the good news: 56% of AEC firms say AI already helps offset skilled labor shortages1.
 In an industry facing a persistent workforce gap, AI isn't just an efficiency play.
 It's a retention and capacity strategy.

 FAQ: Common Questions About AEC AI Implementation